YahikoSV/getbooth/ReadMe.md

 [A] https://booth.pm/en/items/2441613 \
 [B] https://hololive.booth.pm/items/2441613

 The merch is the same but the pages are different.
-Only the link with the circle/owner (e.g. hololive) domain present (B) can be used.
+Only the link with the subdomain [circle/owner name] (e.g. hololive) present (B) can be used.

 [3] Selenium Webdriver (Chrome, Edge, Firefox) \
 Download Selenium Driver of your browser choice.
 Make sure it is the same version as your browser. \